akhodakivskiy/VimFx/README.md

 > Even before Vimium there was Vimperator for Firefox.
 In my opinion the problem
 > with Vimperator is that it has too many features and aggressively changes the
 > default Firefox appearance and behavior.
-Vimium was developed for Google Chrome
+Vimium was developed for Chrome and
-> and it was exactly what I needed in terms of added functionality.
+> it was exactly what I needed in terms of added functionality.
 That's why I
 > decided to develop similar extension for Firefox.
 >
 > VimFx will be nice to your browser and to your habits.
 Promise.